-- STEP 2: Application to the Ministry An application shall be submitted by the Permit Seeker to the Ministry with official request for the Issuance of a Permit.
-The application shall be presented along with the required project documentation. - STEP 3: State Ecological Expertise (SEE) To assess the potential ecological risks of the planned Activity, and Expertise shall be utilized as a means to ensure that the ecological balance of the environment is maintained through rational nature management, sustainable development, and compliance with environmental norms and standards.
+- STEP 3: State Ecological Expertise (SEE) To assess the potential ecological risks of the planned Activity, and Expertise shall be utilized as a means to ensure that the ecological balance of the environment is maintained through rational nature management, sustainable development, and compliance with environmental norms and standards.
 The Expertise shall evaluate the possible or expected impact on the environment, in view of high public interest in the planned Activity.
 This is normally done by the Department of Environmental Impact Permits under the Ministry, through which an expert commission shall be formed.
 The Expertise shall draw conclusion in which a positive would result in an issuance of the Permit while a negative will mean a rejection. - STEP 4: Issuance of the Permit After the Conclusion of the Expertise task of evaluation, a positive conclusion will be the basis for the Ministry to issue a Permit within 20 days from the registration of the application.
 The Permit shall oblige the Permit-holder to (i) Perform Activities in compliance with the terms of the Conclusion; (ii) Implement the measures for mitigating environmental impact; (iii) Implement the measures envisaged in the Report, which are also duly reflected in the Conclusion and/or its terms.
-In case of Rejection, the Permit Seeker can still appeal to higher administrative body (or official), or the courts of Georgia. - 68.
-During the implementation of the Activity, the Department of Environmental Supervision under the Ministry (the "Department") controls compliance with the terms and conditions of the Permit by the Permit-holder by means of selective examination.
+In case of Rejection, the Permit Seeker can still appeal to higher administrative body (or official), or the courts of Georgia.

+71. During the implementation of the Activity, the Department of Environmental Supervision under the Ministry (the "Department") controls compliance with the terms and conditions of the Permit by the Permit-holder by means of selective examination.